 Defined benefit accounts Member Mand atory account Employer Mandatory account Category Before-tax After-tax The amount will vary depending on the actuarial advice received by the Category 1: 6.5% 5.5% Trustee.
-At least once every 3 years the CCSSP Actuary prepares a valuation that Category 1C: 5.9% 5.0% states how much your employer is required to contribute in order to ensure sufficient assets are available to pay benefits now and in the future.
-Category 2: 3.5% 3.0% ensure sufficient assets are available to pay benefits now and in the luture.
+At least once every 3 years the CCSSP Actuary prepares a valuation that Category 1C: 5.9% 5.0% states how much your employer is required to contribute in order to Category 2: 3.5% 3.0% ensure sufficient assets are available to pay benefits now and in the future.
 Category 3: 1.8% 1.5% Category 4: 0% 0%

-As at 30 June 2023, the employers were contributing in line with the CCSSP Actuary's recommendations, and the CCSSP was in a satisfactory financial position.
+As at 30 June 2024, the employers were contributing in line with the CCSSP Actuary's recommendations, and the CCSSP was in a satisfactory financial position.

-Additional accounts (sub account in the NGS Accumulation account with member investment choice)8 Voluntary accounts Employer Additional account Member Additional account Rollovers 3% of your salary Any voluntary contributions you make Any rollovers in
+Additional accounts (sub account in the NGS Accumulation account with member investment choice) Voluntary accounts Employer Additional account Member Additional account Rollovers 3% of your salary Any voluntary contributions you make Any rollovers in

-^{7.} The CCSSP Actuary also undertakes a short half-yearly review to ensure the financial position of the CCSSP remains on track between formal actuarial investigations.

-^{8.} You can choose your own investment option for this sub-account.
+- 7. The CCSSP Actuary also undertakes a short half-yearly review to ensure the financial position of the CCSSP remains on track between formal actuarial investigations. - 8.
+You can choose your own investment option for this sub-account.
 Refer to section 12 (Member investment choice) of this report and the Investment guide available at ngssuper.com.au/pds for more information on investment choice.